 Jonathan writes: I have been finding little piles of wood shavings on my backyard deck, along the bottom of the exterior wall of the house (see photo).
-Does this look like a sign of termites or carpenter ants?
+Does this look like a sign of carpenter ants or termites?
+I suspect ants as I sometimes see large, black ants in the house.
+What’s the best way to get rid of carpenter ants?

-To control carpenter ants, the first step is to solve the water leakage problem.
+To get rid of carpenter ants, the first step is to solve the water leakage problem.
 This will prevent further rot and discourage the carpenter ants from taking up residence.
-If the damage to the framing is extensive, you may need to open up the wall and repair the section that is damaged.
+If the damage to the framing and sheathing is extensive, you may need to open up the wall and repair the damaged section.

 A very effective and non-toxic treatment for carpenter ants is boric acid, which you can buy at any hardware store.
 Sprinkle it liberally along the paths favored by the ants – behind and under kitchen appliances, for example.